heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/PRESENTATION.md

 ### How to monitor a system?

-Out of scope for this course, but here are some tools you can use:
+Out of scope for this teaching unit, but here are some tools you can use:

 - [Prometheus](https://prometheus.io/).
 - [Grafana](https://grafana.com/).